tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/MainReport.md

 ![sample](sources/intro.PNG)

-We will investigate their selected emission scheme, Proof-of-Work (PoW) algorithm and their choice of cryptographic curve used for signatures.
+We will investigate their selected emission scheme, Proof-of-Work (PoW) algorithm, selection of key-store library and their choice of cryptographic curve used for signatures.
 Each of these topics will be discussed in detail, starting with their selected emission scheme.

 ## Monetary policy due to static emission scheme